 10 Hidden Gems of Malayalam Cinema on Netflix

-Netflix maybe the storehouse of amazing original content but when it comes to regional content, Netflix is still running the race.
-However, the few regional content it has are simply astounding.
-Malayalam cinema is a scarce in Netflix, so to ease up the process for you, here’s a list of ten must watch Malayalam movies on Netflix.
+Netflix may be the storehouse of amazing original content but when it comes to regional content, Netflix is still running the race.
+However, the few regional contents it has are simply astounding.
+Malayalam movies are scarce on Netflix.
+So, to ease up the process for you, here’s a list of ten must-watch Malayalam movies on Netflix.
 (The films are ranked in no particular order)

 1.Varane Avashyamund (2020)

 The stellar cast was the first thing that excited me about this beautiful film.
-Sobhana and Suresh Gopi, one of the most anticipated duo of the 90s reunite in Varane Avasyamund.
+Shobhana and Suresh Gopi, one of the most anticipated on-screen couple of the 90s reunite in Varane Avashyamund.
 Veteran director Priyadarshan’s daughter Kalyani Priyadarshan also makes her debut in Malayalam opposite Dulquer Salman (The film is Dulquer’s maiden production venture).
-If I were to describe Varane Avasyamund in one word I would say, soulful.
+If I were to describe Varane Avashyamund in one word I would say, soulful.
 It leaves us with a big smile on our faces.
 The story is excellent and will keep you engaged throughout.

 Parvathy Thiruvoth shines in this Bobby-Sanjay script.
 The film is about an acid attack survivor who rises above the odds.
 It is interesting to note how the writers deviate from the clichéd storytelling about acid attacks.
 The film covers many layers and is an intense drama that will make you think as you watch.
 Asif Ali is another highlight of Uyare.
 His brilliant portrayal of the antagonist makes us hate him so much!